 - 1. direct discrimination occurs when a pupil is treated less favourably than another pupil because of a protected characteristic.
 It is always unlawful, with certain exceptions, e.g. with regard to single-sex schools.
 The law also prohibits - o direct discrimination by association, when a pupil is treated less favourably because of his/her association with another person who has a protected characteristic (but this does not apply to pregnancy and maternity, see below). - o direct discrimination based on perception, when a pupil is treated less favourably because of being mistakenly seen as having a protected characteristic - o discrimination because of pregnancy and maternity, where a female pupil is treated less favourably because she is or has been pregnant or has given birth in the last 26 weeks or is breastfeeding a baby under 26 weeks old (if the baby is older than 26 weeks, unfavourable treatment would be classed as direct sex discrimination) - 2. indirect discrimination occurs when treating all pupils in the same way results in putting pupils with a protected characteristic at a disadvantage.
-It depends on the following conditions being met: - o a provision, criterion or practice is applied equally to all relevant pupils, including those with a protected characteristic, and - the provision, criterion or practice puts pupils sharing a protected characteristic at a disadvantage compared to other relevant pupils, and - the provision, criterion, practice or rule puts the particular pupil concerned at a disadvantage, and - o the school cannot demonstrate that the provision, criteria or practice is justified as a "proportionate means of achieving a legitimate aim". - 3. discrimination arising from disability occurs when a disabled pupil is treated unfavourably because of something related to his/her disability (as distinct from being because of the disability itself, which would be direct discrimination as above) and such treatment cannot be justified.
-The following conditions must be met: - the disabled pupil is treated in a way which puts him/her at a disadvantage - the treatment is connected with the pupil's disability - o the treatment cannot be justified as "a proportionate means of achieving a legitimate aim"

-4. failure to make reasonable adjustments for disabled people.
-There has been a duty on responsible bodies of schools to make reasonable adjustments for disabled pupils and prospective pupils since

-1995.
-The new Act extends the duty so that a school must also provide auxiliary aids and services, but as at November 2010 this element is yet to come into force.
+It depends on the following conditions being met: - a provision, criterion or practice is applied equally to all relevant pupils, including those with a protected characteristic, and - o the provision, criterion or practice puts pupils sharing a protected characteristic at a disadvantage compared to other relevant pupils, and - o the provision, criterion, practice or rule puts the particular pupil concerned at a disadvantage, and - o the school cannot demonstrate that the provision, criteria or practice is justified as a "proportionate means of achieving a legitimate aim". - 3. discrimination arising from disability occurs when a disabled pupil is treated unfavourably because of something related to his/her disability (as distinct from being because of the disability itself, which would be direct discrimination as above) and such treatment cannot be justified.
+The following conditions must be met: - the disabled pupil is treated in a way which puts him/her at a disadvantage - o the treatment is connected with the pupil's disability - o the treatment cannot be justified as "a proportionate means of achieving a legitimate aim" - 4. failure to make reasonable adjustments for disabled people.
+There has been a duty on responsible bodies of schools to make reasonable adjustments for disabled pupils and prospective pupils since 1995.
+The Act extends the duty so that a school must also provide auxiliary aids and services when it is reasonable to do so.
+Schools are not subject to the requirement of reasonable adjustment duty concerned with make alterations to physical features because this is already considered as part of their planning duties.